python/mypy/docs/source/kinds_of_types.rst

 ***********************

 As an experimental mypy extension, you can specify ``Callable`` types that support keyword arguments, optional arguments, and more.
-The "argument" part of the ``Callable`` specification (the part specifying the types of the arguments) can be a list of "argument specifiers" instead of a list of types.
+Where you specify the arguments of a Callable, you can choose to supply just the type of a nameless positional argument, or an "argument specifier" representing a more complicated form of argument.
 This allows one to more closely emulate the full range of possibilities given by the ``def`` statement in Python.

 As an example, here's a complicated function definition and the corresponding ``Callable``: